mxve/alterware-launcher/README.md

 - Passing ```iw4-sp```, ```iw4x```, ```iw5-mod```, ```iw6-mod``` or ```s1-mod``` as the first argument will skip automatic game detection
 - Passing ```update``` will stop the launcher from launching the game
 - ```skip-launcher-update``` skips launcher self-update
+- ```bonus``` download bonus content

+Some arguments can be set in alterware-launcher.json, args generally override the values of the config.

 ---